Public Library Access Card (PLAC)

 The Public Library Access Card (PLAC) is the name for the statewide library card enacted by the Indiana General Assembly in 1993 (Indiana Code 4-23-7.1-5.1).
 The PLAC program allows an individual to purchase a card which allows them to borrow materials directly from any public library in Indiana.

 Any individual who holds a valid Indiana public library card may obtain a PLAC card.
-The cost of the card is $50.00 for the calendar year.
+The cost of the card is $65.00 and each card is valid for 12 months after being issued.

 The Indiana State Library collects the revenue from the sale of these cards and places it in a designated fund account for the PLAC program.
 After the end of the calendar year, the money is distributed back to libraries on the basis of net loans.

-The Indiana Library & Historical Board (ILHB) voted unanimously on December 11, 2009 to raise the cost of the Public Library Access Card (PLAC) from $30 to $50 effective January 1, 2010.
+The Indiana Library & Historical Board (ILHB) voted unanimously on December 2, 2016 to keep the cost of the Public Library Access Card (PLAC) from at $65 effective January 1, 2017.